minvws/nl-kat-coordination/docs/source/technical_design/debuggingtroubleshooting.rst

 Docker containers
 -----------------

-``dockerps`` gives you an overview of all running Docker containers.
+``docker ps`` gives you an overview of all running Docker containers.

 .. image:: img/dockerps.png
   :alt: docker containers